Narritjin Maymuru: Early life

-Narritjin Maymuru was born in North-East Arnhem Land, Northern Territory, Australia circa 1916 and died in 1981.
-He belonged to the Manggalili language group located in the Arnhem region, and is of Yirritja moiety.
-He described himself as an ‘artistfella’ and worked as an advocate, politician, ceremonial leader, clan head, performer, entrepreneur, and philosopher.
-As a young man Narritjin worked in the trepang industry with Fred Grey.
+Narritjin Maymuru was born in North-East Arnhem Land, Northern Territory, Australia around 1916 and died in 1981.
+He belonged to the Manggalili language group located in the Arnhem region, and was of Yirritja moiety.
+He described himself as an "artistfella", and worked as an advocate, politician, ceremonial leader, clan head, performer, entrepreneur, and philosopher.

+As a young man Maymuru worked in the trepang industry with Fred Grey.
 Later he played an influential role in his community and was often called upon to assume the role of mediator.
-Narritjin was an advocate for educating and passing on knowledge, not only within his culture, but as well to non-Yolŋu people.
+He was an advocate for educating and passing on knowledge, not only within his culture, but also to non-Yolŋu people.
 He saw painting as a means to share Yolŋu arts and culture and communicate knowledge.
 He believed that sharing knowledge helped create a harmonious relationship between the two cultures, and helped maintain the strength of Yolŋu culture for future generations.

-Narritjin Maymuru faced a near death experience in 1943 when the artists was around 30 years old, a ship he was on, HMAS Patricia Cam, was bombed and began to sink.
-Narritjin recounted the story of the sinking of the Patricia Cam to Jeremy Long.
+Maymuru faced a near-death experience in 1943 when he was around 30 years old, and the ship he was on, HMAS Patricia Cam, was bombed and began to sink.
+Maymuru recounted the story of the sinking of the Patricia Cam to Jeremy Long.
 He stated how “on the first run the plane dropped a bomb, which sank the boat; it dropped another bomb on a second run and it made three runs firing a machine gun.
 Some were killed, including Djalalingba's two brothers, Djinipula and Djimanbuy, and others were wounded.”
-After the first bomb Narritjin Maymuru temporary passed out and awoke to find himself trapped under floating wreckage.
-He was able to use his teeth to tear open a hole in the canvas awning allowing him to escape the sinking wreck.
+After the first bomb, Maymuru passed out, and awoke to find himself trapped under floating wreckage.
+He was able to use his teeth to tear open a hole in the canvas awning, allowing him to escape the sinking wreck.
 He then dodged bullets from the Japanese bombers by hiding behind small drums.
-After the Japanese fighters left he swam about six or eight hundred metres to a barge filled with other survivors “all that afternoon and all that night they swam and drifted taking turns to rest on the barge.”
-After a long journey Narritjin Maymuru finally made it back to the Yirrkala mission alive.
+After the Japanese fighters left, he swam about 600-800 m to a barge filled with other survivors, and “all that afternoon and all that night they swam and drifted, taking turns to rest on the barge.”
+After a long journey, Maymuru finally made it back to the Yirrkala mission alive.

-Narritjin Maymuru died suddenly in 1981 of a heart attack while he was intervening in a drunken brawl.
-At the time of his death he alongside his brother Nanyin and classificatory brother Bokarra were the leaders of the Manggalili clan in Northeast Arnhem Land.